anjaneya-sharma/CSE-643_AI/README.md

 # CSE-643_AI
-All the assignments completed for the course of CSE 643 - Artificial Intelligence in the monsoon semester 2023 at IIIT Delhi
+All the assignments completed for the course CSE 643 - Artificial Intelligence during the monsoon semester of 2023 at IIIT Delhi.